python/devguide/pullrequest.rst

 Commit messages should follow the following structure::

-   gh-42: Make the spam module more spammy (GH-NNNN)
+   Make the spam module more spammy

    The spam module sporadically came up short on spam.
 This change raises the amount of spam in the module by making it more spammy.